MAMMOTH-Subaru IV. Large Scale Structure and Clustering Analysis of Ly$\alpha$ Emitters and Ly$\alpha$ Blobs at $z=2.2-2.3$: Sample Selection

-After obtaining the LAE catalogs, we select LABs based on the Ly$\alpha$ luminosity $L_{\rm Ly\alpha}$ and isophotal area as shown in Li et al. (in prep.; Figure \ref{fig:LAB_selection}).
-We define the isophotal area using the area above the 2$\sigma$ surface brightness limit.
-We select LABs with an isophotal area larger than 3$\sigma$ confidence levels of the point sources.
-The isophotal area should also be larger than a minimum value that depends on the depth of each field (see details in Li et al. in prep.).
 After applying the criteria, we carry out visual inspection to remove sources whose isophotal areas are affected by adjacent artifacts or bright stars.
 After visual inspection, we select 37 and 80 LAB candidates at $z=2.2$ and 2.3, respectively.
 Among these LAB candidates, we further select LABs with Ly$\alpha$ luminosities $L_{\rm Ly\alpha}$ larger than $10^{43.4}$ erg s$^{-1}$, and these LABs are referred to as bright LABs hereafter.
 The selection of bright LABs is an empirical criterion adopted by previous studies (e.g. \citealt{shibuya2018,zhang2020}), and we use this criterion for a comparison in Section \ref{sec:results}.
 The numbers of bright LABs are 14 and 44 at $z=2.2$ and 2.3, respectively.
 The number of LABs in each field is presented in Table \ref{tab:fields}.

+Because the effective areas and detection limits are not the same for each field, in later sections we only compare the number densities of bright LABs which are selected using the same method (same Ly$\alpha$ luminosity threshold and 3$\sigma$ extension) across our 8 fields.

+We have carried out spectroscopic follow-up observations of more than 100 LAE candidates with Magellan/IMACS.
+The contamination rate estimated from the spectra is $\lesssim8\%$, as presented in detail in \citet{zhang2024}.
+We have removed all spectroscopically confirmed low-z interlopers from our sample with our observations and archival data.
+The remaining bright compact sources (e.g. bright blue dots in Figure 1) are generally QSOs.
+The {\sc [O ii]} emitters at $z<0.1$ are expected to be the largest contaminants for our $z=2$ LAEs.
+Because not all of our LAE candidates have been spectroscopically observed, we cannot exclude all {\sc [O ii]} emitters.
+However, the contamination rate contributed by these {\sc [O ii]} emitters in the literature is low (e.g., $<3\%$ in \citealt{cooper2023}), and we expect that their contribution to our results is negligible.

+The detection completeness of LAEs is estimated by the Monte Carlo method, as presented in our series paper \citet{ma2024}.
+In brief, we generate mock galaxies with NB magnitudes of $20–27$ mag using the GALSIM package (\citealt{rowe2015}).
+Source detection and photometry of the mocks are carried out in the same manner as our LAEs.
+We find that the completeness is typically above 90\% for bright LAEs (NB387$>23.5$ mag or NB400$>24.0$ mag), and falls rapidly to 0 beyond the 5$\sigma$ depths.
+On the other hand, it should be noted that our selection of LABs may not be complete especially at the faint end, because a source may not be selected as a LAB if its radial profile is more compact than our assumed model of \citet{kimock2021}.